Houtamelo/gdext_coroutines/README.md

 ---

-### Also 2
-You can make your own custom types of yields, just implement the trait `KeepWaiting`:
+### 2 - You can make your own custom types of yields, just implement the trait `KeepWaiting`
 ```rust ignore
 pub trait KeepWaiting {
 	/// The coroutine calls this to check if it should keep waiting